 Q: How do I find other students to help work on my business idea?
 Or, if I don’t have an idea, how do I find a team with an idea to join?

-A: The best way to meet potential team members is to network or pitch your idea at the Vanderbilt Ventures Information session on Oct 2nd.
+A: The best way to meet potential team members is to network or pitch your idea at the Vanderbilt Ventures Information sessions.
 Students may also seek advice from professors in the Managerial Studies department for potential suggestions or ideas.